Maxrutto/ccc-kenya/README.md

 # Conference of Contemplative Communities of Kenya (CCCK)

-A website for the Conference of Contemplative Communities of Kenya, featuring information about member monasteries, news, events, annual meetings, and many more.
+A React website for the Conference of Contemplative Communities of Kenya, showcasing member monasteries, news, and spiritual resources.

 ## Features

-- Responsive design for all device sizes
+- Responsive design optimized for all devices
-- Beautiful typography with custom fonts
-- Image slider with automatic and manual navigation
+- Image galleries and interactive maps
-- Interactive monasteries map
-- News and events section
+- News and events management
-- Annual meetings timeline
-- Contact form
+- Contact forms with email integration
+- Multi-language support preparation

 ## Tech Stack